droglenc/NCMTH107/modules/CE/HypTesting1_CE1.md

   <li>Compute the p-value.</li>
   <li>Make a decision about H<sub>0</sub>.
 If the question has a context then the conclusion should be stated within that context.</li>
 </ol>
-A reminder to use these steps will <strong>NOT</strong> be provided on future quizzes, but you should get in the habit of following them.
-See <a href="../Explanations/Calc_pvalue_Z.html">here</a> for a demonstration of the steps.
+Applying these steps is demonstrated in the module reading.
 </div>

 <br>